Menu

 Ben smiled in spite of himself.
 “OK sure,” he said getting into the spirit.

-“Alright everybody!”
+“Alright, everybody!”
 Ashley stepped up to the large table and began unpacking a colorful box.
 “It’s game time,” she said enthusiastically.
 The people began to converge on the table.
 “Everybody pick a partner.”
 Joking and laughter ensued as teams were quickly made: Ashley and Arthur, Alexander and Kelly, Crystal and Justin , Ben and Samantha, and Karen and Kyle.

 For the next two hours, games, conversation, snacking, and laughter filled the community center.
-Each time two person teams were required, the same teams were formed—with two exceptions.
+Each time 2-person teams were required, the same teams were formed—with two exceptions.
 Samantha and Karen, both wanting to team up with Ben, had agreed to switch between Ben and Kyle.
 Kyle never seemed to mind, enjoying the company of whichever girl was on his team.
 The competition for Ben’s attention was not lost on Justin.
 He frequently glanced at his new friend, checking on his social progress.

 Justin and Crystal won the final game of “Feed the Fish.”
 As a variety of sea creatures swam into view, each team had only a few seconds to pick the correct holosim food for that species.
-It was not unusual for there to be more cheers for incorrect guesses than correct ones, as the animal’s reactions to unpalatable food was often comical.
+It was not unusual for there to be more cheers for incorrect guesses than correct ones, as the animals’ reactions to unpalatable food was often comical.
 Justin and Crystal, however, had a distinct advantage due to their extensive marine knowledge.
 But, no one minded as they were content competing for second place.
 At the end of their spectacular turn, Crystal excitedly grabbed her teammate’s face between her hands, and kissed him right on the lips.
 Justin’s wide-eyed reaction caused the group to erupt in laughter.
-But he quickly recovered, giving Crystal a warm embrace… and so Crystal, although slightly embarrassed, couldn’t help but laugh too.
+But he quickly recovered, giving Crystal a warm embrace; and so, Crystal, although slightly embarrassed, couldn’t help but laugh too.

 “How about presents, Crystal?”
 Ashley suggested.